MISSION 2025- previous years, too

 WE FOUND A BLU-26 CLUSTER BOMB

-Ban Kok Mak: village elder Khamphew, village chief, Chris/Lao Adv Tours,
+Ban Kok Mak: village elder Khamphew, assistant village chief, Chris/Lao Adv Tours,

 Karen Standerwick, Susan Crosby, some of the supplies we delivered.